 In addition, Germany is a top destination for investors, attracting an ever increasing number of companies to make greenfield investment there.
 As the largest economy in Europe, Germany entices its investors with its central-european location, but simultaneously puts them off with the current deterioration of Germany's situation as an economic destination.

-Data retrieved: 7 February 2025
+Data retrieved: 8 April 2025

-According to the OECD, the share of tax and social security contributions in total labour costs for average earners was 47.9% for singles without children in Germany in 2023.
+According to the OECD, the share of tax and social security contributions in total labor costs for average earners was 47.9% for singles without children in Germany in 2023.
 This puts Germany in second worst place among the 38 member states of the OECD after Belgium and well above the OECD average of 34.8%, which significantly reduces Germany's attractiveness as an investment location.
 The rate is also significantly lower in countries outside the EU, such as the UK (31.3%) or the USA (29.9%).

 Our Business Destination Germany 2024 study provides a current assessment of Germany as a business location by international investors.
 350 CFOs from the largest German subsidiaries of international corporations from the most important investor countries were surveyed as part of the study to find out how they rate Germany as a business location.
 As this is the fourth time the study has been published every two years, it also enables trend statements to be made.